Dec. 13, 2016

 With the help of FitFest entry fees, pledge-raising by participants, local sponsorships and a grant from the Pflugerville ISD Education Foundation, organizers called the initial event a success.

 “The campus and the district all love the idea of adding heart rate monitors to our classes,” said Hendrickson assistant principal Nikki Dickerson, who also served as the volunteer chairman for the event.
 “We had the support of the Education Foundation, who awarded a grant of almost $1,900 to the cause.”

 Dickerson said donations and pledges were still coming in after the event, which helped raise more than the school’s annual PE budget.

-IHT Spirit FitFest is reserved for schools who’ve made the decision to purchase the adidas ZONE for IHT Spirit wrist heart rate monitors but need to find funding for the purchase.
+IHT Spirit FitFest is reserved for schools who’ve made the decision to purchase the IHT ZONE wrist heart rate monitors but need to find funding for the purchase.
 FitFest provides the school with the ability to showcase the capabilities of the monitors, along with the Spirit System, to community members.

 While some FitFest events will be fun runs, schools can decide what will work best for their specific communities and tailor the FitFest accordingly.
 This turn-key event allows schools focus on the key priorities: picking a fun theme, getting the community involved and inspiring students to be the best they can be.

-IHT and adidas have already done a lot of the heavy lifting, from set-up logistics, to community engagement ideas, important documents for parents, administrators and sponsors, to race day swag and collateral.
+IHT has already done a lot of the heavy lifting, from set-up logistics, to community engagement ideas, important documents for parents, administrators and sponsors, to race day swag and collateral.
 The FitFest kit includes banners, prizes and other key elements.
-For more information, contact email@example.com.
+For more information, contact firstname.lastname@example.org.